History of the Green Party of the United States: Electoral participation

+National votes for the Greens at presidential elections.

 The first U.S. Greens to run for public office, 1985, were Wes Hare for Mayor of Chapel Hill, North Carolina and Richard D. Wolff and Joel Schecter for mayor and alderman of New Haven, Connecticut.
 The first U.S. Greens to be elected were David Conley, County Board of Supervisors, Douglas County, Wisconsin and Frank Koehn, County Board of Supervisors, Bayfield County, Wisconsin.
 Also in 1986, Greg Gerritt would become the first Green to run for a state legislature, running for the Maine House of Representatives.

 The first state Green party to achieve ballot status was Alaska in 1990, based upon Jim Sykes receiving 3.4% for governor of Alaska.
 The next state parties to qualify came in California, Arizona, New Mexico and Hawaii in 1992, and Maine in 1994.

 The first Green to be elected to a state legislature was Audie Bock, who won a March 1999 special election as a state legislator in the California Assembly from the Alameda/Oakland area.
 In 2000, Bock lost re-election, running as an independent after leaving the Greens just five months after taking office.

 In November 2002, John Eder's election to the Maine House of Representatives marked the first Green Party state legislator in the United States elected in a regular election.
 His party designation was "Green Independent".
 In 2004, he won re-election.
 However, he was defeated in 2006.

 In January 2003, New Jersey Democrat, Matt Ahearn, became the first sitting state legislator to change affiliation to Green.
 He was defeated in November 2003 in his bid for re-election.

 In November 2008, Richard Carroll was elected to the Arkansas House of Representatives.
 However, Carroll announced on April 29, 2009, his departure from the Greens, and registered as a Democrat, citing ideological differences that were more in line of the Democratic Party.

 In 2016, the Green Party garnered 1,457,218 votes, gaining over 1% of the vote (1.1%) for the first time since 2000.

 In 2024, the Green Party placed third place for the first time since 2000, and garnered 871,222 votes.